-8 Classroom Management
+11. Classroom Management

-- 8.1 Teachers' classroom management will link strongly to our Behaviour Policy.
-This includes a positive ethos with emphasis on the dignity of each pupil, on praise and reward, rather than punishment.
-The skills of self-discipline must be learnt early in life.
-All pupils will know that their teacher is a person to whom they can talk. - 8.2 Pupils will be given the opportunity in class to discuss bullying and how to deal with it.
+- 11.1.Teachers' classroom management will link strongly to our Behaviour Policy.
+This includes a positive ethos with an emphasis on the dignity of each pupil, on praise and reward, rather than punishment.
+The skills of self-discipline must be taught early in life.
+All pupils will know that their teacher is a person to whom they can talk to. - 11.2.
+Pupils will be given the opportunity in class to discuss bullying and how to deal with it.
 Pupils will be encouraged to discuss how they get on with others and how to form positive attitudes towards them.
 This includes a review of what friendship really is and how to treat everyone with dignity and respect.
 Teachers will be aware that they can radically affect the incidence of bullying and that it must always be taken seriously.

-9 Playground and Outside Break Time Management
+12. Playground and Outside Break Time Management

-- 9.1 The staff on duty should be patrolling the playground areas and constantly monitoring the behaviour of pupils.
-In the case of minor misbehavior, a pupil will be given the chance to apologise to the person against whom the misbehaviour has been directed, which may stop the situation getting out of hand. - 9.2 The supervisors will report bullying to the teacher on duty, who in turn will act in accordance with the agreed policy.
+- 12.1.
+The staff on duty should be patrolling the playground areas and constantly monitoring the behaviour of pupils.
+In the case of minor misbehaviour, a pupil will be given the chance to apologise to the person against whom the misbehaviour has been directed, which may stop the situation getting out of hand. - 12.2.
+The supervisors will report bullying to the teacher on duty, who in turn will act in accordance with the agreed policy.
 Teachers will be aware that they can radically affect the incidence of bullying and that it must always be taken seriously.

-10 Online safety and Cyber-Bullying
+13. Online Safety and Cyber-Bullying